ipld/go-datalark/docs/constructors.md

 and is engaged via use of a single special kwarg: underscore.
 For example, a restructuring construction call might look like this:
 `Foobar(_={"foo":"ooo", "bar":"aarrr"})`

+Restructuring on maps and on unions is accepted, but happens to be functionally equivalent to giving them a single positional arg with the same data.

 #### Examples